SAP-samples/teched2022-AP261/exercises/ex1/README.md

 5. Check the "PAID" status to confirm if the payments have been made or are still pending.
 6. Click on a settlement to navigate to details page.
-7. Review Settlemnt details including amounts, fee, pricing, expenses, optionality, payment split(if any) information.
+7. Review Settlement details including amounts, fee, pricing, expenses, optionality, payment split(if any) information.
 ## Summary

 You've now reviewd your contracts with the Agri Company.